-- A fire destroys your $2 million home that sits on two acres of land.
-In order to comply with local fire prevention ordinances, your home has to be moved three feet which will cost an additional $2 million — as much as rebuilding it to its original state.
+- A fire destroys your $2 million home, which sits on two acres of land.
+In order to comply with local fire prevention ordinances, your home has to be moved three feet, which will cost an additional $2 million — as much as rebuilding it to its original state.

 How Nationwide Private Client responds

 In case of a total loss, we offer unlimited dwelling replacement cost1 coverage in most states.
 This means if you have a covered loss, we will repair or replace your home with materials of like kind and quality — even if the expense is more than the amount listed on your policy.
 If you choose to buy or build at another location, we will pay up to your coverage limit.

 Nationwide Private Client homeowners policies include these additional coverage features: